Women’s and Gender Studies

 A women’s and gender studies minor pairs strongly with a number of majors, preparing students for a range of fields, from local activism to global anthropological study.

-All of our recent grads have made incredible strides toward improving people’s lives and well-being.
+All of our recent graduates have made incredible strides toward improving people’s lives and well-being.
 Some are in grad school for couple and family therapy or gender studies.
-Others hit the job market right away and are working for the Ronald McDonald House Charities or for the Au Pair in America program.
+Others hit the job market right away and are working for the Ronald McDonald House Charities or for the Au Pair in America program, among other organizations.

 Regardless of your life goals, a minor in women’s and gender studies will give you a unique and fresh perspective on the people you meet and the situations you encounter.